 Marshall Irwin was admitted as barrister in 1976.
 He was a Queensland District Court judge (2003-2014) and Chief Magistrate (2003-2008).
 He is currently a Commissioner of the Queensland Crime and Corruption Commission.
 In addition to lecturing and writing Marshall has been active in international law associations devoted to reforming criminal law and promoting the rule of law in developing countries.
 He has also been actively involved in local social justice initiatives.

-Craig Blyton is the current Executive General Manager for Service Delivery within Centurion Transport.
+Craig Blyton is the current Executive General Manager for Business Development within Centurion Transport.
 Craig has held senior management roles in transport and logistics for a number of years, primarily focused on servicing the mining and heavy construction industries.
 This career path has involved working across multiple countries and jurisdictions.
 Craig is a member of the Supply Chain & Logistics Association of Australia (SCLAA).